LisTo4ek/LaravelApiService/README.md

 ## ToDo ##
 * Add logging
-* Think about encrypting requests in queue storage because requests can contain security staff
+* Think about encrypting requests in queue storage because requests can contain security stuff
 * Improve `/api/status/{jobStatusId}` endpoint to display webhooks triggering information
 * Think about using Redis or RabbitMQ instead of database for queues
+* Use Supervisor process manager to run queue handler job
+* Implement this service using Nodejs or Go